Priyanshu84iya/UchihaQR/README.md

 1. Enter the URL you want to convert to a QR code
 2. Customize the appearance (colors, images, etc.)
-3. Download or share your QR code
+3. Download or share QR code

 ## 🛠️ Technologies Used